-This strap is adjustable, to ensure the pawfect fit, and there’s a handy D-ring on the back to attach a leash.
+This strap is adjustable, to ensure the perfect fit, and there’s a handy D-ring on the back to attach a leash.

 We found that the sizing did indeed come up small…very small in fact.

-However, the payback is that the design places no pressure on the throat and even those dogs prone to coughing can safely wear this harness.
+However, the payback is that the design places no pressure on the throat and even those dogs prone to coughing can safely wear the EXPAWLORER.